COVID-19 pandemic in the Collectivity of Saint Martin

-The COVID-19 pandemic in French Saint Martin is part of the ongoing global viral pandemic of coronavirus disease 2019 (COVID-19), which was confirmed to have reached the French overseas collectivity of Saint Martin on 1 March 2020.
+The COVID-19 pandemic in French Saint Martin was a part of the ongoing global viral pandemic of coronavirus disease 2019 (COVID-19), which was confirmed to have reached the French overseas collectivity of Saint Martin on 1 March 2020.
 The island is split in a Dutch and French part, with the main airport on the Dutch side and the major harbour on the French side.
 The first positive test was a French couple from Saint Martin who returned from France via Saint Barthélemy on 1 March 2020.
 They were screened and tested positive on the airport, but are counted on the French count.
 The island had a population of 35,334 in 2017.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.